RRG44/Servicio-Social/README.md

     For GUI: `pyinstaller --onefile --windowed --upx-dir <path to your upx.exe> --clean --name <name of the app> --icon assets\iconcd.ico gui.py`

-6. Your app is in the `dist` folder
+6. Your app will be in the `dist` folder!

 For closing the venv execute `deactivate`.

 You can delete both folders now.